therungg/api-docs/marathon-api/README.md

+## Note: the Marathon API is currently only accessible for a specific target group.
+The URL's will not work.

 # Marathon API

 The Marathon API is a personalized WebSocket API that sends messages representing Stream Events to its listeners.